ksu-cs-textbooks/cc410/content/y-milestones/06-gui-basics.md

 ##### Java

-In many cases, I found it easiest to create private or protected methods that will construct my `GridBagConstraints` objects, either within the class I was working in or in a parent class in the case of wrap and drink panels.
+In many cases, I found it easiest to create private or protected methods that will construct my `GridBagConstraints` objects, either within the class I was working in or in a parent class in the case of entree and drink panels.
 Here's an example:

 ```java
 /**